Micro Interview: P.J. Gaynard

 P.J.
 Gaynard, local filmmaker, spoke with Film Pittsburgh about his film, The Decisionists.

 In local filmmaker P.J.
-Gaynard’s The Decisionists, three universal health inspectors complete their final report on planet earth.
-See this Pittsburgh 48-Hour Film Project winner at Pittsburgh Shorts on Sunday, October 29th and read about P.J.’s thoughts on filmmaking and devotion to the Rocky Horror Picture Show.
+Gaynard's The Decisionists, three universal health inspectors complete their final report on planet earth.
+The Decisionists is a winner of the Pittsburgh 48-Hour Film Project.
+We spoke with P.J. about his thoughts on filmmaking and devotion to The Rocky Horror Picture Show.

 Film Pittsburgh: If The Decisionists were the offspring of two other films, who are its parents?

 PJG: The Twilight Zone tv show and Men In Black.

 FP: What do you find unique about working in short form?

 PJG: I find short filmmaking to be a unique challenge because it requires such economy of time.
 There is very little time for meandering through a moment.
 You must be succinct.
 Every second counts.

 FP: Because it’s Halloween: what’s your all-time favorite horror flick?